hivemq/hivemq4-docker-images/README.md

 * Create the service using `kubectl create -f web.yaml`

-*Note that depending on your provider of Kubernetes environment, load balancers might not be available or additional configuration may be necessary to access the Web UI.*
+*Note that depending on your provider of Kubernetes environment, load balancers might not be available or additional configuration may be necessary to access the HiveMQ Control Center.*

 #### Accessing the MQTT port using external clients